Compute

 System-defined policy

-Services on Huawei Cloud are interdependent, and UCS depends on other cloud services to implement some functions, such as image repository and domain name resolution.
-Therefore, the preceding four system policies are often used together with roles or policies of other cloud services for refined permission granting.
+Services on Huawei Cloud are interdependent, and UCS depends on other cloud services to implement some functions such as image repository and domain name resolution.
+The preceding four system policies are often used together with roles or policies of other cloud services for refined permission granting.
 When granting permissions to IAM users, the administrator must comply with the principle of least privilege.
-Table 2 lists the minimum permissions of the admin, developer, and viewer permission types required by each UCS function.
+Table 2 lists the minimum permissions required by the Admin, Operator, and Viewer roles to use each UCS function.

 Table 2 Minimum permissions required by each UCS function